Buying a house is probably as important a decision as getting married. Well not as important but it’s a close second… or third.

 There are a ton of houses out there, all different in sizes and shapes, some are tall, others small, some on stilts etc. However, a recent study from the National Association of Home Builders (NAHB) reveal that age affects how people decide on their houses.
 The younger they are, the bigger they want their houses.
 Older they are, the smaller they prefer – inverse proportion.
 Here are some aspects that affect preferences – which you can also apply to yourself when picking out a property.

 Aside from the literal cost of buying a huge house, just think how much power you’re going to consume to heat or cool a not-so-humble abode.
 Especially these days – energy costs are soaring.
-Most people forget to factor these in.
-They are dazzled by the light, and distracted by the whiff of cookies to think about costs ‘after’ they acquire the house.
+Often, people forget to factor such reoccurring expenses as they’re dazzled by the lights, and distracted by the whiff of cookies during the open house.

 For young professionals who are at the apex of their life and career, they view the world as theirs for the taking.
-There is enough vitality in them to ‘handle’ financial struggles without getting a stroke.
-On the other hand, older people are wise enough to avoid a ‘financial stress’ induced stroke by conserving as much as possible on these kinds of costs.
-Again, it is inversely proportional: young adults are ok with bigger houses even if they pay high monthly bills.
-Older people will always choose smaller houses for its low monthly costs.
+There’s enough vitality to ‘handle’ financial struggles without the risk of a stroke – hopefully.
+On the other hand, as you get older (and hopefully wiser), you try to avoid induced stressors … like ‘financial stress’ … often self-induced.

 Larger house = larger amounts to clean, wipe, dust and tidy up

 There is a bit of inconsistency here regarding our inverse proportion rule.
-Most of the younger people aren’t really into cleaning houses (although they can, and should); it’s more the middle aged adults who are into keeping their house spic and span.
-However, progressing to an older age, it gets harder.
-You can no longer bend and snap like you used to.
+Most of our younger demographic aren’t really into cleaning houses (although they can, and should); it’s more the middle-aged adults who are into keeping their house spic and span.
+However, on the extreme of our older demographic, the inverse relationship held true as age makes bending over to clean your bathroom a lot more difficult – so even here, we saw size playing a big factor.